• Skip to primary navigation

 bee on dandelion

-This floral honey is made in spring when the meadows are overflowing with wild dandelion flowers.
-All you need are these three ingredients:
+This floral honey is made in spring when the meadows are overflowing with Wild dandelion flowers are the star of this simple and charming recipe.
+All you need are just three ingredients:

 • Lemon